 Transforming process engineers' findings into algorithms

-Gea and Weidmüller first worked on how the project could be set up and what the central goal would be.
-"It quickly became clear that we would first prove the feasibility in a proof of concept and then enable Gea to develop and operate ML models independently. ", explains Tobias Gaukstern, Business Unit Head of Industrial Analytics at Weidmüller.
+GEA and Weidmüller first worked on how the project could be set up and what the central goal would be.
+"It quickly became clear that we would first prove the feasibility in a proof of concept and then enable GEA to develop and operate ML models independently," explains Tobias Gaukstern, Business Unit Head of Industrial Analytics at Weidmüller.
 With the help of the Automated Machine Learning Software Service, the experts at GEA should be able to train machine learning algorithms and statistical models independently.
-"The AutoML tool simplifies and accelerates the application of ML for application experts, without the expert knowledge in ML being necessary," explains Tobias Gaukstern.
+"The AutoML tool simplifies and accelerates the application of ML for application experts, without the expert knowledge in ML being necessary," says Gaukstern.
 Mechanical engineers often face the problem that their design, automation and process experts cannot easily transfer their knowledge into machine learning solutions.
 How do you bundle this application knowledge in software or even in an algorithm?
 "The solution was very interesting for us because we have many process engineers who know the machines very well and can interpret the data to a certain extent.
 With Weidmüller's help we can now transfer this knowledge into an algorithm," explains Matthias Heinrich, Manager Digital Solutions at GEA.
 A proof of concept (PoC) with historical data was carried out in Oelde to check how the theoretical considerations can be applied on site in the production environment at GEA.
 The aim was to automatically detect anomalies in the behavior of separators in the dairy industry.

 Advantage close cooperation and regional proximity between the partners

 That the project was a complete success was also due to the good and close cooperation within the teams.
 On the one hand, the regional proximity was a great advantage, because the project team was able to get together easily and quickly to discuss individual aspects.
 "Weidmüller also has a very broad data scientist perspective.
-At the same time, as a mechanical engineer you feel well understood because you don't just sit down with IT specialists but with engineers who know the machines," explains Kerstin Altenseuer.
+At the same time, as a mechanical engineer you feel well understood because you don't just sit down with IT specialists but with engineers who know the machines," explains Altenseuer.
 Within the scope of the project, GEA provided the input and the requirements, and Weidmüller then implemented the 'proof of concept'.
-"This division of labour has proven to be very effective.
-We had regular, good coordination and very good results, which formed the basis for the pilot application and finally the transfer served the series," Tobias Gaukstern also points out.
+"This division of labor has proven to be very effective.
+We had regular, good coordination and very good results, which formed the basis for the pilot application and finally the transfer served the series," Gaukstern also points out.

 Further rollout planned

 The applications were used in connection with an existing IoT scenario for condition monitoring at GEA.
 "Everyone is talking about digitization.
 But in the end, we want to provide added value.
-We want to take the next step with Weidmüller's solution," says Kerstin Altenseuer.
+We want to take the next step with Weidmüller's solution," says Altenseuer.
 Until then, a number of tasks still need to be completed, such as improving data connectivity and data quality, before we can get started.
-"So far we have connected 500 machines in the existing portal and we want to transfer Weidmüller's solution to these machines as quickly as possible," explains Kerstin Altenseuer.
+"So far we have connected 500 machines in the existing portal and we want to transfer Weidmüller's solution to these machines as quickly as possible," states Altenseuer.
 And she looks to the future: "I also see great potential for transferring the new technology to other areas at GEA.”